 An 18-month base period is used for property assessment.
 If there are not enough sales during that time, up to five years of data can be used for comparison purposes.
 The official appraisal date is June 30 of the year prior to the reappraisal year.
 As an example, for the current 2019-2020 tax year, the base appraisal period was July 1, 2016 – June 30, 2018; and June 30, 2018 was the official appraisal date.

 Property information gathered for the valuation process includes ownership, location, use, sales, building and property measurements, construction type and costs, and rental income (if applicable).

 The sources include real property deeds and declarations, subdivision maps, building permits, local building contractors, property owners, declarations filed by owners of taxable personal property, and onsite inspections by staff.

-- Paint, a new roof or repairs may not increase the value but will keep the home in good condition so the value does not drop.
+A property’s value may increase or decrease as a result of physical changes.
+Improvements such as new rooms, a finished basement, or extensive remodeling and modernization will increase the value.
+Paint, a new roof or repairs may not increase the value of a home, but will keep it in good condition so the value does not drop.